partyorange/pub/docs/party-orange-operating-intro.md

 ## What This Is

-This is not a pitch.
 This is the operating plan for Party Orange—
-a member-powered civic platform that builds what this country is missing:
+a member-powered civic platform that builds what our country is missing:
-a durable, visible, and uncorrupted record of what the American people actually believe.
+a durable, visible, and uncorrupted record of what We, the People actually believe.

-We aren’t trying to “scale.”
+We’re not here to “scale.”
-We are trying to outlast.
+We’re here to outlast.

 ---

-## What Happens If We Don’t
+## Why We’re Doing This

-If we don’t build Party Orange, here’s what happens:
+Because if we don’t, here’s what happens:

-- **Public opinion remains a black box**—harvested by pollsters, twisted by pundits, buried by consultants.
+- **Our opinion stays a black box**—harvested by pollsters, buried by consultants.
-- **Discourse remains hostage**—polarized by parties, gamed by billionaires, flattened by algorithms.
+- **Our discourse stays rigged**—polarized by parties, gamed by billionaires.
-- **Civic identity remains manipulable**—sorted by ad segments, not beliefs.
+- **Our civic identity stays manipulable**—reduced to ad segments and vibes.

-We have no shared record of where we really stand.
+There is no shared record of where we actually stand.
-We have no secure way to say: *this is who we are.*
+No structure for finding who stands with us.
+No platform that counts us without using us.

 Until now.

 ---

-## Why This Has to Be Member-Funded
+## What Makes This Different

-We are not member-funded because it feels righteous.
-We are member-funded because no other funding model makes us safe.

-- **Venture money** requires growth at all costs.
-That leads to engagement tricks, surveillance, and saleable data.
-- **Institutional philanthropy** introduces compliance risk, dependency, and softened edges.
-- **Political donors** inevitably pull toward candidate capture and ideological distortion.

-Party Orange is designed to be accountable only to the people who use it.
-That is not a moral stance.
-That is an *institutional strategy for mission fidelity*.
+- **Not polling.** We build a durable, member-controlled stance record.
+- **Not social media.** Our architecture favors privacy, clarity, and truth—not clicks.
+- **Not partisan.** Power flows from consensus, not candidates.

+This isn’t another forum, feed, or fundraising tool.
+This is infrastructure for the next civic era—built to resist corruption and endure beyond election cycles.

 ---

+## Why We Must Be Member-Funded

+This isn’t about moral purity.
+It’s about architectural survival.

+- **Venture capital** demands growth, not dignity.
+- **Institutional philanthropy** bends strategy toward grant cycles.
+- **Political donors** always pull toward candidate capture.

+When we’re funded by members, our incentives stay clean.
+Our features serve people, not markets.
+Our growth follows trust—not virality.

+**No ads.
+No investors.
+No hidden agenda.**
+Just members, funding what they own.

+---

-## How We Get There
+## How Sustainability Works

-To sustain the platform, we need:
-- **~100,000 active members** on a sliding-scale dues model.
-- A mix of $3, $10, and $30/month contributors.
+Our goal: ~100,000 active, dues-paying members.
+Sliding-scale model: $3, $10, or $30+/month.
-- No paywalls.
-Just mutual commitment.
+No paywalls.
+No tiered access.
+Everyone counts.

 | Members   | Monthly Revenue (est.) | Annual Run Rate | Outcome             |
 |-----------|------------------------|------------------|---------------------|